 This place was so cool that even Mr. Gizmo was impressed.
 Definitely worth a visit if you are visiting Orlando!

-Our next activity was The Orlando Eye.
+Our next activity was The Wheel at ICON Park.
 This is a 400-foot-tall observation wheel which is like a gigantic ferris wheel but you are enclosed in an observation car and can see across the horizon to check out much of Orlando from the air.

-The entire family thought The Orlando Eye was super cool.
+The entire family thought The Wheel at ICON Park was super cool.
 It was not a busy afternoon so we lucked out with our own private car and the entire ride lasted about 20-30 minutes.